 Explicit: for Mature Listeners

-This track is from 'Limited Expression.'
-This Mark London Sims composition is also on Red Hill's 'Red Hill Quartet' album.
+This is a bass duet version of Rita from 'Limited Expression.'
+There is also a band rendition of this Mark London Sims composition on Red Hill's 'Red Hill Quartet' album.

 1. He Just Said Yes